Signs Your Dog Is Dying

 Hydration

-• Mentation or attitude (dehydration is associated with lethargy or lower energy)
+• Watch for changes in mentation or attitude (dehydration is associated with lethargy or lower energy)

-• Skin tenting is a reflection of how fast the skin will return flat against the body when gently lifted.
+• Skin tenting reflects how fast the skin will return flat against the body when gently lifted.
+Gently pinch the skin at the back of your dog’s neck, on their “scruff.”
 When the skin remains lifted or is delayed returning to its normal position, your dog may be dehydrated.

 • CRT (capillary refill time) involves placing pressure on the gums to blanch them.
 The color should return in 1-2 seconds.
 If delayed, this may indicate dehydration

-• Heart rate can be determined with stethoscope or by feeling the chest wall.
-The pulse may be felt by feeling the inner aspect of the upper thigh with very gentle pressure (femoral artery).
+• Heart rate can be determined with a stethoscope or by feeling the chest wall.
+The pulse may be felt by feeling the inner aspect of the upper thigh with very gentle pressure (at the femoral artery).
 This is best felt while your dog is standing.
 A heart rate greater than 160 beats per minute is high and can indicate low hydration status.

 • Extremity temperature can be used to detect severe dehydration.
 If the room is warm but your dog’s feet are cold, that may indicate dehydration.15